Committee A Members

 Consultant Physician and Endocrinologist

-Ian Lewin is a Consultant Physician at the North Devon District Hospital with a commitment to acute medicine, diabetes and endocrinology.
+Ian is a Consultant Physician at the North Devon District Hospital with a commitment to acute medicine, diabetes and endocrinology.
 He has a long standing interest in cost-effective prescribing.
 He chairs the Effective Practice Committee for NHS Devon and is Clinical Lead for the Peninsula Health Technology Commissioning Group.
 He was a member of the NICE Guidelines Development Group for newer agents for blood glucose control in Type 2 Diabetes.
 He examines for the MRCP(UK) and is an honorary lecturer at the Peninsula Medical School.

 Dr Louise Longworth